FAQs, Helps, and Extras

 Some students will be able to complete the high school courses and complete Honors Book Studies/Literature classes.

-No. We do not have any plans to update the units at this time.
+No. We do not have any plans to update the courses at this time.

 If you are required to keep track of hours and find your student is going through the course too quickly, add more time reading literature from the course reading challenge, or have the student complete High School Honors Book Studies.